yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 MUST be followed.
 In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm such as "HS256".

+## Avoid Length-Dependent Encryption Inputs

+Many encryption algorithms leak information about the length of the plaintext, and the amount of leakage varies depending on the algorithm and mode of operation.
+Sensitive information, such as passwords, SHOULD be padded before it is encrypted.
+It is RECOMMENDED to avoid any compression of data before encryption since such compression often reveals information about the plaintext.

 ## Use UTF-8 ## {#use-utf8}